castai/docs/docs/index.md

 ## Welcome to CAST AI

-Driven by a vision of decentralizing the cloud industry, CAST AI frees innovators from the limits of cloud providers with an AI-powered cloud optimization engine that delivers a cost-efficient, high-performing, and resilient infrastructure for every Kubernetes workload.

-## CAST AI benefits

 It is one platform that cuts your cloud costs, boosts DevOps, and prevents downtime.

 ## Easy to start